 How it works

 The five (5) bug flaw which allows escalation of privileges from a non-administrative user, to kernel mode privileges, provides an attacker with high level permissions that can see unrestricted access to all hardware available on the system, including referencing memory addresses.
 The vulnerability severity is not listed as critical, since exploitation by the attacker requires compromising the computer in advance.
-However, it should be noted that treat actors and malware can gain persistence on infected systems.
+However, it should be noted that threat actors and malware can gain persistence on infected systems.

 - Immediately remove the vulnerable DBUtil 2.3 driver from affected systems